The tip is scheduled for 7 p.m. at McDonough Arena

-This past year, in College of Charleston's first season in the Colonial Athletic Association, Adair led the team to a record of 19-15, marking the third-highest win total in the school's Division I era.
-Additionally, the squad finished third in conference play, defeated five postseason teams from a year ago and advanced to the semifinals of both the CAA Championship and the Women's Basketball Invitational (WBI).
+During the 2013-14 season, in College of Charleston's first season in the Colonial Athletic Association, Adair led the team to a record of 19-15, marking the third-highest win total in the school's Division I era.
+Additionally, the squad finished third in conference play, defeated five postseason teams from the previous year and advanced to the semifinals of both the CAA Championship and the Women's Basketball Invitational (WBI).

 In her first season at The College, Adair guided the Cougars to 16 wins.
 The squad also earned a spot in the WBI postseason tournament.
 She is the first coach to lead teams to back-to-back postseason berths in program history.

 Prior to College of Charleston, Adair spent 14 seasons in the assistant coaching ranks.

-The Silver Spring, Md., native spent eight years as an assistant to women's basketball head coach Mike Petersen at Wake Forest University.
-She was promoted to associate head coach in 2007 and helped guide the Demon Deacons to four postseason tournament appearances, including the program's second 20-win campaign (20-14) and a run to the NIT Second Round this past season.
+The Silver Spring, Md., native spent eight years as an assistant to Women's Basketball Head Coach Mike Petersen at Wake Forest University.
+She was promoted to associate head coach in 2007 and helped guide the Demon Deacons to four postseason tournament appearances, including the program's second 20-win campaign (20-14) and a run to the NIT Second Round during the 2011-12 season.

 As the recruiting coordinator and post coach for the Deacons, Adair successfully recruited a number of top-ranked players in the country and was part of the winningest women's basketball staff in Wake Forest history, coaching a senior class that posted 72 wins from 2009-12.

 Prior to Wake Forest, she served as an assistant coach for six years at Georgetown.
 Similar to her position with the Deacons, Adair was primarily responsible for the post players.
 She was instrumental in the development of All-American, WNBA All-Star and three-time WNBA champion Rebekkah Brunson, who was selected with the 10th overall pick in the 2004 WNBA Draft by the Sacramento Monarchs.

 In her 14 years combined in the ACC and BIG EAST, Adair developed and mentored 12 players who went on to play at the professional level.